 Another meta-analysis examined whether sunscreen use reduces the risk of melanoma and non-melanoma skin cancer.
 The outcome was also inconclusive (European Journal of Dermatology, April 1, 2018).
-The authors wrote:

 “While the current evidence suggests no increased risk of skin cancer related to sunscreen use, this systematic review does not confirm the expected protective benefits of sunscreen against skin cancer in the general population.”

-Dermatologists Are NOT Happy with Us!
+Dermatologists Are NOT Happy With Us!